 Embracing the Possibilities

 AI is already enabling many innovative applications that are beyond imagination.
 It’s just the beginning for more life-changing transformations.
 With AI, companies will be able to make correlations they have yet to imagine.
 The future where technologies are made to create more meaningful connections is almost here.
 As we move to a more connected world, we applaud futurists and millennials like Jason who are the future with their energy, vision, commitment and tenacity.
-Fasten your seat belt and hear what Jason has to say about AI on Western Digital’s Data Make Possible website.

 Certain blog and other posts on this website may contain forward-looking statements, including statements relating to expectations for our product portfolio, the market for our products, product development efforts, and the capacities, capabilities and applications of our products.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those expressed in the forward-looking statements, including development challenges or delays, supply chain and logistics issues, changes in markets, demand, global economic conditions and other risks and uncertainties listed in Western Digital Corporation’s most recent quarterly and annual reports filed with the Securities and Exchange Commission, to which your attention is directed.
 Readers are cautioned not to place undue reliance on these forward-looking statements and we undertake no obligation to update these forward-looking statements to reflect subsequent events or circumstances.